stolostron/rhacm-docs/manage_applications/deploying.md

           name: towhichcluster
     ```

-* Update the subscription definition to identify the deployables.
-The configuration for promoting a deployable to a channel can also be specified within the subscription definition.
+* Update the channel definition to specify channel gate requirements, and update the definitions for your deployables to include the fields and values to match the gate requirements.

   In the previous example, `packageFilter.version: "1.36.x"` indicates the specific `nginx` version `1.36.x` chart is  promoted through the channel for deployment with the subscription.